-Capped composite decking is one of the most popular and most efficient decking available on the market.
+Capped composite decking is one of the most popular and most efficient decking materials available on the market.

-Compared to wooden decking, which requires extensive care and maintenance to stay clean and to look sharp, capped composite decking requires little maintenance or cleaning.
+Compared to wooden decking, which requires extensive care and maintenance to stay clean and look sharp, capped composite decking requires little maintenance or cleaning.

 What makes it so easy to clean and maintain?

 Capped composite decking is made of a precise blend of vinyl and wood and then surrounded with a vinyl coating or cap.
-It is engineered to repel dirt, be easy to clean, require little maintenance, and highly customizable in its designs and colors.
+It is engineered to repel dirt, be easy to clean, require little maintenance, and is highly customizable in its designs and colors.